delfick/aws_syncr/README.rst

 * Modification of s3 bucket policy and s3 bucket tags
 * Creation and modification of KMS keys
 * Creation and modification of KMS key grants
+* Creation and modification of Lambda functions
+* Creation and modification of apigateways
+* Creation and modification of Route53 CNAMEs

 Installation
 ------------